Bells After School – a new way to look at handbells for kids!

 Kerry Johnston is Director of Music Ministry at First United Methodist Church in Cary, North Carolina.
 At First Methodist, he oversees a music ministry of 400 participants from kindergarten through adult, with a graded handbell program of over 80 participants.
 He served churches in Texas and Arkansas, before moving to North Carolina.
 Kerry holds a Bachelor of Music in organ performance from Midwestern State University in Wichita Falls, Texas, and a Master of Sacred Music jointly from Perkins School of Theology/Southern Methodist University in Dallas.
 Kerry has been involved with handbells since 1974, when he borrowed a 2-octave set of Petit & Fritsen bells to spur interest in the church he was serving.
 That started a long association with handbells and bell ringers.
 Kerry served previously on the AGEHR Area VI board as Arkansas State Chair, and on the HMA Area 3 board as North Carolina State Chair.
 He was the founding director of Ozark Bronze, an auditioned community ensemble in Northwest Arkansas.
 Kerry has conducted massed ringing at festivals and taught numerous classes at workshops.
 He is also a composer and arranger, with handbell pieces currently in print with Beckenhorst Press, Lorenz Publishing, and Choristers Guild.

 Debra LeBrun received her B. Mus. from Syracuse University and her M.M. in Organ Performance from the University of Illinois at Urbana/Champaign.
-In October 2010 she became the full-time Director of Music for Raleigh Court United Methodist Church in Roanoke, VA after serving for 24 years as the Minister of Music for the Congregational Church of Littleton, MA.
+In October 2010 she became the full-time Director of Music and Worship for Raleigh Court United Methodist Church in Roanoke, VA after serving for 24 years as the Minister of Music for the Congregational Church of Littleton, MA.
 She has been a professional musician for over 30 years, working as a church music director and organist, conductor, accompanist, director for musical theater and opera productions, teacher of piano and organ, and as a handbell clinician.
 Debra’s love affair with handbells began in college and handbells have played an important role in her life ever since.
-She is a past member of the New England Ringers and now performs regularly as a handbell soloist.
+She is the Director of the Mill Mountain Ringers and performs regularly as a handbell soloist.
 Debra has served on the Handbell Musicians of America Area I Board as Secretary and Chair and the Area 3 Board as State Chair, Member-at-large, and Webmaster, as well as being involved in organizing and teaching at many handbell events throughout New England and in Virginia.
-She has attended six International Handbell Symposiums and was selected to be in the All-Star Choir representing the United States at the 2012 International Symposium in Liverpool, England.
+She has attended seven International Handbell Symposiums and was selected to be in the All-Star Choir representing the United States at the 2012 International Symposium in Liverpool, England.

 Neesa Hart began playing handbells in 4th grade at First Baptist Church in Richmond, VA.
 After six years of highly unsuccessful piano lessons, she persuaded her mother to let her make the switch.
 Thus began a life-long love of handbell musicianship and the relationships, experiences, and musical camaraderie that comes with ringing.
 She is the program manager for the Stafford Regional Handbell Society — a community ringing organization in the Fredericksburg, VA area.
 She is responsible for concert planning for the Society’s 9 ringing ensembles, inventory and maintenance of the equipment, and administration of the Society’s Bells After School program — a music instruction program for elementary – high school age students using handbell ringing to teach advanced musical concepts.
 Founded in 2005, the Society’s youth ringing program enjoys a national reputation for musical excellence and innovation.
 She is also the organizer for the National Honors Handbell Ensemble, a national youth ringing event the Society sponsors.
 She is the co-creator of The Great Christmas ring, a mass ringing event for handbells held world wide annually.
 She has also served AREA 3 in various volunteer capacities as equipment chair and workshop chair for several events.
 Neesa hopes to bring her commitment for innovations in youth ringing and growth for Handbell Musicians of America to the Area 3 Board.
 Handbell musicians need innovative solutions to sustaining and growing handbell ringing programs.
 Thinking beyond the walls of the church, new approaches to community ringing, and a commitment to viable and sustainable youth ringing programs is essential to the future of Handbell musicianship.
 She would like to serve the members of Area 3 by equipping existing handbell programs to grow and thrive, and by identifying underserved populations and establishing handbell ringing programs at the local level.